 Yes, during Hispanic Heritage Month the Library of Congress, the National Park Service, the Smithsonian, and dozens of other erudite institutions join together to recognize the importance of Hispanics in this country with much ceremony and circumstance.
 But here in Ventura, the Hispanic influence is a quieter thing, a day to day thing, a happier thing, that adds the very vibrancy and color to the Ventura community that the Sheridan Way mural (painted by local talent MB Hanrahan) depicts.

-Hispanic Heritage month is over.
+Hispanic Heritage month may nearly be over.
 But in Ventura, the celebration of the kaleidoscope that makes us continues on.